chrisryan91/CheesyStore_PP5/TESTING.md

 #### Task 1

-Design the Subscription Model
+Design the Subscription Model.

 #### Task 2

-Implement a Subscription Management System
+Implement a Subscription Management System.

 #### Task 3

-Curate monthly cheese selections
+Curate monthly cheese selections.

+#### Progress

 This User Story has not been completed.
 At present, Cheesy Store supports only single payments.
 The addition of this User Story was motivated by the desire to implement a subscription payment model using Stripe.
 The concept of a cheesemonger service is well-suited to a subscription model, where customers could pay for a selection of new cheeses on a monthly basis.